penny64/r3-tdw/docs/devlog.md

 is filling up with ideas for neat ways to influence squads now, and once I sort through them and pick out the best, I'll begin working them in.

+Looks like the OS X version is broken completely.
+I never planned to support the platform, so no less there, but I did do testing on it from time to time.
+Come to think of it, I've yet to test on Windows, so I should probably do that soon to make sure everything is OK.

 #Mon Oct 13 2014

 Productive weekend with a lot of mission-related details implemented.
 I had a